The beautiful new Hurdman station. Photo: Sean Marshall, CC

 Citizens can also admire the foresight of our politicians and business leaders, who have built transit where people do not yet live.
 This is unlike the previous LRT plan, which was to run along densely populated communities along Carling.

 The change means that developers have been able to snap up lands at bargain prices – many of them public, some of them on Algonquin sacred sites – near or in Tunney’s Pasture, LeBreton Flats, Blair, Preston, and Bayview.
-This previously under-used land will re-enter the private market through the construction of luxury condos with high profit margi—err, community benefits.
+This previously under-used public land will re-enter the private market through the construction of luxury condos with high profit margi — err, community benefits.

 At the end of the day, I think we can all agree on one thing: that, just as OC Transpo boss John Manconi promised, they are definitely making sure “taxpayers get everything they are paying for.”